Bardoctorus/cyd_synth/README.md

    - File → Open Folder → Select `cyd_synth` directory

 3. **Build and Upload**:
-   - Click the checkmark (✓) in bottom status bar to build
+   - Click the checkmark icon in bottom status bar to build
-   - Click the arrow (→) to upload
+   - Click the arrow icon to upload
-   - Click the plug (🔌) to open serial monitor (115200 baud)
+   - Click the plug icon to open serial monitor (115200 baud)

 ### First Run

 After uploading, you should see:
-- Display showing "CYD Synthesizer" and status information
+- Display showing "CYD Synthesizer" and control instructions
-- 440Hz sine wave audio output (A4 note)
+- 440Hz sine wave audio output (A4 note) at full volume
-- Touch screen responding to touches with visual feedback
+- Touch screen control:
+  - **X-axis (left-right)**: Controls pitch from 60Hz to 12kHz
+  - **Y-axis (up-down)**: Controls volume from 0% to 99%

 **Note**: Serial debugging uses Serial2 (not Serial) because IO1 is repurposed for I2S.
 The serial monitor should work automatically.